habeba101/NTI-Training/README.md

 # Week 1:

-• Introduction to embedded systems.
+• Introduction to embedded systems. \
-• Some of the possible career tracks of embedded system.
+• Some of the possible career tracks of embedded system. \
-• Programming languages overview.
+• Programming languages overview. \
 • C programming intro.
-And history.
+And history. \
-• Why C Programming for embedded apps.
+• Why C Programming for embedded apps. \
-• Writing first program in c and make the proper setups.
+• Writing first program in c and make the proper setups. \
-• C file structure.
+• C file structure. \
-• Data types in C.
+• Data types in C. \
-• Variables.
+• Variables. \
 • C Operators.
-(Arithmetic-bitwise-logic...etc)
+(Arithmetic-bitwise-logic...etc). \
 • Casting in C.
 --------------------------------
 # Week 2: